MediaJohnD/data-science-projects/README.md

 This runs unit tests covering ingestion, feature generation, model training, and the overall pipeline to ensure everything works end to end.

+## License

+This project and its code are proprietary to AiOpti.
+All rights are reserved.
+Redistribution or use in source or binary form, with or without modification, is prohibited without express written permission from AiOpti.